jjwatt/learnxinyminutes-docs/fennel.md

 ;; Bitwise operators
-;; Caveats: Only available in Lua 5.3+ unless you use the ;; --use-bit-lib flag or the useBitLib flag in the options table (lshift 1) ; => 2
+;; Caveats: Only available in Lua 5.3+ unless you use the ;; --use-bit-lib flag or the useBitLib flag in the options table.
+(lshift 1) ; => 2
 (rshift 1) ; => 0
 (band 5 3) ; => 1